tmarrs/json-at-work-examples/appendix-a/README.md

 Start Tomcat by typing `catalina start`, and then visit `http://localhost:8080` in your browser.
 You should see the Tomcat startup page.
 Type `catalina stop` to shut down Tomcat.

 The Mac Homebrew install instructions were inspired by the [`{{discovery_collection}} blog`](http://blog.bolshchikov.net/post/50277857673/install-tomcat-on-macos-with-homebrew).
-You can follow the additional steps listed there to further confgure your application directory structure.
+You can follow the additional steps listed there to further configure your application directory structure.

 For further reference, please see:
 * http://www.ntu.edu.sg/home/ehchua/programming/howto/Tomcat_HowTo.html